Phraates III: Coinage and Imperial ideology

 Phraates III was the penultimate Parthian king to use the legend of "King, God" in his coinage (the first Parthian to use it being Mithridates I), an uncommon title amongst the Parthian monarchs.
 The last Parthian ruler to use the title was Mithridates IV.
 Other titles used by Phraates III were Epiphanes, Theopator and Eupator.
 According to the modern historian Edward Dąbrowa, these titles were seemingly used by the Parthians as a method to back their claims to the throne, "through their close relation to the divine ancestor, or by their own divine status."
 Phraates III also used the titles of King of Kings and Great King.
 Like the rest of the Parthian kings, he used the title of Arsaces—the name of the first Parthian ruler Arsaces I (r.
 247 – 217 BC)—on his coinage.
 This had become a royal honorific among the Parthian monarchs out of their admiration for his achievements.

 On the obverse of his coins, Phraates III used two types of headgear; a tiara decorated with a line of stags, and a unique diadem inspired by the Hellenistic diadem.
 After his death, the tiara does not appear on Parthian coinage for some time.
-The coinage of Phraates III influenced the Parthian vassal kingdom of Persis; its king, Pakor I, adopted the same hairstyle used on the observe of Phraates III's coins.
+The coinage of Phraates III influenced the Parthian vassal kingdom of Persis; its king, Pakor I, adopted the same hairstyle used on the obverse of Phraates III's coins.

-On the reverse of Phraates III's tetradrachms, an altered version of the traditional seated archer-figure is depicted; instead of a sleeved coat, he is now wearing the same open-necked tunic worn by Phraates III on the observe of his coins.
+On the reverse of Phraates III's tetradrachms, an altered version of the traditional seated archer-figure is depicted; instead of a sleeved coat, he is now wearing the same open-necked tunic worn by Phraates III on the obverse of his coins.
 According to the modern historian Vesta Sarkhosh Curtis, "The archer on the reverse is now clearly the same person as the king on the obverse."
 A bird similar to the eagle of the Greek god Zeus has also been added on the hand of the seated figure.
 In the Parthian era, Iranians used Hellenistic iconography to portray their divine figures, thus the eagle can be associated with the Avestan Verethragna, the royal falcon.